mbevand/florida-covid19-line-list-data/README.md

 updated by the script [data_fdoh/download](data_fdoh/download) that obtains deaths directly from the FDOH line list.
-The number of deaths calculated by the script is off by one from the "Florida Resident Deaths" figure shown on the [state's dashboard][dashboard] because my script only accounts for deaths whose `Jurisdiction` is `FL resident` (consistent with the way NYT does it in their [repository][nyt],) whereas the state's dashboard includes 1 additional death whose `Jurisdiction` is `Not diagnosed/isolated in FL`.
+The number of deaths calculated by the script is off by one from the "Florida Resident Deaths" figure shown on the [state's dashboard][dashboard] because our script only accounts for deaths whose `Jurisdiction` is `FL resident` (consistent with the way NYT does it in their [repository][nyt],) whereas the state's dashboard includes 1 additional death whose `Jurisdiction` is `Not diagnosed/isolated in FL`.